Annotation Configuration

 // Implement other required methods...}

-to specify the date format and implement the conversion logic for date values in the setNonNullParameter
+In this custom type handler, a DateTimeFormatter defines the date format, and the conversion logic for date values is implemented in the setNonNullParameter and getNullableResult methods.

 numericScale